TheRenegadeCoder/sample-programs-website/docs/projects/file-io/haskell/index.md

 {% endraw %}

-File Io in Haskell was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 24 2018 10:42:45.
 The solution was first committed on Oct 22 2018 09:07:26.
 As a result, documentation below may be outdated.